 You can assess your newborn’s breathing by looking at their abdomen.
 Your infant’s abdomen rises and falls with each breath.
 The normal rate is 40-60 breaths per minute in the healthy, full-term infant (counted for a full minute), and will vary depending on whether she or he is sleeping, awake, active, or crying.
 (More info in this study on UptoDate)

 A baby born preterm, or before 37 weeks gestation, is at risk for apnea.
 Apnea is a pause in breathing for more than 20 seconds.
 For any parent, this is a very long time!
 The good news is that pauses that are 5-10 seconds long are completely normal.
-These short pauses or periodic breathing is commonly seen in preterm infants.
+These short pauses also called periodic breathing is commonly seen in preterm infants.
 After 15 seconds, the baby needs stimulation to resume breathing such as rubbing his or her back, arms, or legs, suggested in this article on KidsHealth.org.
 If your baby is prone to Apnea, the hospital will monitor this closely and may prescribe an apnea monitor upon leaving the hospital so you will know if baby ever needs stimulation.

 Skin Color and Newborn Breathing